 2008: Two commissions within the framework of the government’s action plan

 In 2008, NCK’s responsibility was expanded to include honour related violence and violence in same-sex relationships.
 Within the framework of the government’s action plan for combating men’s violence against women, honour related violence, and violence in same-sex relationships, NCK was assigned two commissions.
 The first was to develop methods for healthcare staff to asking about exposure to violence as a part of a person’s medical history.
 The NCK produced, as part of the assignment, "Anthology: To Ask about Experiences of Violence as Part of a Patient’s History".
-Read a summary of the publication here.

 The second commission was to compile and disseminate knowledge concerning honour related violence, and violence in same-sex relationship.
 The NCK completed knowledge and research overviews in each area, which serve as foundations in NCK’s continued work.
 A special knowledge and research overview was completed on the subject of FGM and its consequences, as well as its extent in Sweden.
 NCK arranged a number of seminars on violence in same-sex relationships and produced a training package about violence in same sex relationships, which includes a film and an educational booklet.
 Since 2009, NCK run a university course on particular vulnerability in which both these areas are covered.
 The assignments were reported to the Government in 2010.